 Vetiver is one of our favorite essential oils.
-(We’ve used it in a number of our Recipes and Blending Guides in the Inner Sanctum Library.)
+(We’ve used it in a number of our Recipes and Blending Guides in the Atlantic Aromatic Library.)
 In a blend, it offers a deep, rich, earthy tone.
 Therapeutically, it also has great anti-inflammatory and grounding properties.

 It’s always an incredible experience to get to know the plants of the oils we love so dear.
 Being a member of the Grass Family, Vetiver is pretty easy to grow here in Florida, so I have enjoyed growing it, harvesting it, and sharing it with friends!